Hi, amazing friend!

 It’s been a long month since I shared something with you here.
 Well, I’ve been quite busy designing and creating some awesome patterns.
 I have also collaborated with amazing makers to bring you some gorgeous patterns that are great to use all year round.

 Today’s post is about my collaboration with Teresa from Fuzzy What Knots.
 This is my second time working with her.
 Like the first collaboration, she graciously provided the yarns I use to make the sample for the pattern I am about to share with you!
 Our first collaboration was last year with the WAVES TO THE POINT SHAWL.

 Let us welcome the FLOWERS OF THE VALLEY SHAWL!
 This shawl features the beautiful 100% Pima Cotton Sock Yarn that Teresa hand-dyed herself!
-I chose to work with Sky Blue, New Leaf and Blush colors.
-I used about 4 skeins of yarns.
+I chose to work with Sky Blue, New Leaf, and Blush colors.
+I used about 4 skeins of yarn.
 Each skein has 437 yards/100g.

 When I started sketching and designing this pattern, Spring was just around the corner.
 It is my favorite season of the year.
 I just love the flowers blossoming and the trees coming to life again.
 I love all the beautiful colors around me.
 That inspired me to design this unique shawl.

 I really love to incorporate flowers in this project, but choosing the right color combinations is never easy.
 With the help of my collaboration partner, I was able to come up with the perfect colors that work great together.
 The Spring colors that Teresa used to dye her yarns are just so pretty.
 These colors just work together perfectly so whatever color combinations you choose from her colors will surely come out gorgeous.
 You can check my tester’s versions down below.